Skip to main content

 We’re on a mission to create a transport future for Auckland that is cleaner, quieter and more comfortable for all.

+A future where noise fades and clean energy drives our journeys.
+Where electric ferries cross the Hauraki Gulf leaving only a ripple in their path.
 Where every train glides across our city powered by just clean, quiet electricity.

 A future where everyone can move across Auckland with ease and without emissions.
 Mission Electric has already begun to build this future.